Prestonherr/brewmap-frontend/README.md

 # BrewMap ☕️🗺️

 BrewMap is a coffee shop finder application designed to help users explore local coffee culture.
 The app allows users to search for coffee shops by city name and displays results within a customizable radius (1-25 miles).
-Built as a frontend-focused project with architecture designed for future full-stack expansion, including user authentication, saved favorites, and reviews
+Built as a frontend-focused project with architecture designed for future full-stack expansion, including user authentication, saved favorites, and reviews.

 ## 🌐 Deployment